danielsz/mmailer/README.md

 * `from`: The from address that will be used in your emails.
 * `subject`: The subject of your email.
 * `provider`: The name of your provider.
 These are preset.
-For the moment, Google, Zoho and Mandrill are defined.
+For the moment, Gmail, Zoho and Mandrill are defined.
 Please add more via pull requests or by sending me mail.
 * `time_interval`: The number of seconds we want to wait between emails.
 We use this value as a ceiling when randomizing.
 * `mail_interval`: After how many emails we wait before continuing.
 * `sleep_time`: How long we wait when we reach the mail interval.